MicrosoftDocs/win32/desktop-src/WinHttp/winhttpcertcfg-exe--a-certificate-configuration-tool.md

 </tr>
 <tr class="odd">
 <td>-c</td>
-<td>Specifies the location and name of the [<em>certificate store</em>](glossary.md).
+<td>Specifies the location and name of the <a href="glossary"><em>certificate store</em></a>.
 Use &quot;LOCAL_MACHINE&quot; or &quot;CURRENT_USER&quot; to designate which registry branch to use for the location.
 The <em>certificate store</em> can be any installed on the machine.
 Typical name examples are &quot;MY&quot;, &quot;Root&quot;, and &quot;TrustedPeople&quot;.
 The location and name of the <em>certificate store</em> are separated with a backward slash, for example, &quot;LOCAL_MACHINE\Root&quot;.
 <blockquote>
 [!Note]<br />
-Although the &quot;CURRENT_USER&quot; branch of the registry can be specified with this parameter, extending access to private keys is primarily intended for certificates installed in a local computer [<em>certificate store</em>](glossary.md) that can be accessed by multiple users.
+Although the &quot;CURRENT_USER&quot; branch of the registry can be specified with this parameter, extending access to private keys is primarily intended for certificates installed in a local computer <a href="glossary"><em>certificate store</em></a> that can be accessed by multiple users.
 </blockquote>
 <br/></td>
 </tr>